oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 As mentioned, default snapshot policies are created for file systems that do not have a snapshot policy.
 The default snapshot policies are defined with a single schedule, set to run weekly at 23:00 UTC on sundays.

 ### <a name="ext-dep">External Dependencies</a>
-An optional feature, external dependencies are resources managed elsewhere that resources managed by this module may depend on.
+An optional feature, external dependencies are resources managed elsewhere that resources managed by this module depends on.
 The following dependencies are supported:

-- **compartments_dependency** &ndash; A map of objects containing the externally managed compartments this module may depend on.
+- **compartments_dependency** &ndash; A map of objects containing the externally managed compartments this module depends on.
 All map objects must have the same type and must contain at least an *id* attribute with the compartment OCID.
+This mechanism allows for the usage of referring keys (instead of OCIDs) in *default_compartment_id* and *compartment_id* attributes.
+The module replaces the keys by the OCIDs provided within *compartments_dependency* map.
+Contents of *compartments_dependency* is typically the output of a [Compartments module](../compartments/) client.

 Example:
 ```